 Please note that I have used the following method on photos produced in the 1960s to today, but I can’t guarantee that it will won’t damage your photos, so don’t hold me liable if this doesn’t work for you.
 That being said, I have never ruined a photo using this method.

 Can you see the white spots on the bottom of the picture?
 That’s where it’s stuck to the glass and if I pull it, the photo will rip, and the glass with still have the emulsion stuck to it.

 (never mind how dirty that glass is!
 This picture was on the counter in our bathroom and apparently some product came it’s way!)

 In a pan of lukewarm water, place the photo and glass, making sure the photo is completely immersed.
 Placing the photo facing up would be fine too.
 Check the photo in an hour.
 Some photos may soak off quickly, but if you get any resistance to the photo coming off the glass, put it back into the water.
 The shorter you keep the photo in water the better; some photos may break down over an extended period.

-5 days!
-I checked it a couple times a day and it just wasn't budging, but on the last day it just came right off the glass and there was no damage to the photo.
+That being said, this photo is about 8 years old and I ended up soaking it for 5 days!
+I checked it a couple times a day and it just wasn’t budging, but on the last day it just came right off the glass and there was no damage to the photo.

 Now the photo is free and the glass in the frame is usable again!

 I hope you found this tutorial helpful if you have this sticky problem too!

 I’m linking up this tutorial to these great parties – come join!5 Comments